Rio Rancho, New Mexico: Professional hockey

-In May 2025, the ECHL (East Coast Hockey League) announced the addition of a new expansion team based in Rio Rancho, marking the return of professional hockey to New Mexico.
-The team, temporarily named the New Mexico Goatheads, is scheduled to begin play in the 2026–27 season at the Rio Rancho Events Center.
+In May 2025, the ECHL announced the addition of a new expansion team based in Rio Rancho, marking the return of professional hockey to New Mexico.
+The team named the New Mexico Goatheads, was announced on September 29, 2025 and is scheduled to begin play in the 2026–27 season at the Rio Rancho Events Center.

-The franchise is owned and operated by Rev Entertainment, with the Dallas Stars serving as hockey operations consultants.
+The franchise is owned and operated by Rev Entertainment and is affiliated with the National Hockey League's (NHL) Colorado Avalanche, and American Hockey League's (AHL) Colorado Eagles.
+On June 20, 2026 the Franchise named their first head coach, Zack Stortini, who played 14 seasons with the Edmonton Oilers and Nashville Predators.
+Prior to joining New Mexico as head coach, Coach Stortini was an assistant coach for the AHL's Tucson Roadrunners and Ontario Hockey League's (OHL) Sudbury Wolves.

 Previous teams

 A fan poll to determine the team's permanent name is expected to conclude in late 2025, with an official name announcement to follow.

 Rio Rancho was home to the New Mexico Scorpions minor-league ice hockey team, which relocated from Albuquerque in 2006, until the team ceased operations in 2009.
 The Scorpions played at Santa Ana Star Center.

 In the spring of 2008, the Star Center became the home of the New Mexico Wildcats indoor football team.
 They lasted two seasons, folding at the conclusion of 2009.

 Starting in fall of 2010, the Star Center was home to the New Mexico Thunderbirds of the NBA Development League and the New Mexico Mustangs of the North American Hockey League (NAHL).
 The Mustangs' NAHL membership was transferred to Richfield, Minnesota, in 2012.
 The New Mexico Thunderbirds announced in July 2011 that the team was sold to the Cleveland Cavaliers and will be moved to Canton, Ohio, for the upcoming season.

-Since 2015, Rio Rancho has been the location of the Duke City Gladiators, a professional indoor football team.
+Since 2015, Rio Rancho has been the location of the New Mexico Chupacabras (formerly Duke City Gladiators), a professional indoor football team.
 They play home games at the Santa Ana Star Center, with whom they signed a five-year contract.

 Government

-Mayor Gregory Hull ran at-large for mayor in 2014.
+Mayor Gregg Hull ran at-large for mayor in 2014.
 He was re-elected for a second term in March 2018 and a third term in March 2022.
 City council members are elected from six single-member districts.
 The judge for the Municipal Court is also elected.